chpxu/CONQUEST_to_VASP/README.md

 from conquest2a.writers import * # to write output files to disk from conquest2a.pdos import * # to process (p)DOS
 from conquest2a.band import * # to process BandStructure.dat
-from conquest2a.algo.kdtree import PeriodicKDTree # for nearest-neighbour searching
+from conquest2a.read.quantities import * # to process static output files without ASE from conquest2a.algo.kdtree import PeriodicKDTree # for nearest-neighbour searching
 ```
 Next, get the path to your Conquest coordinates file, and instantiate `(1)` as